 If we choose a salary of $47,000 for the purpose of this comparison, we must then add the cost of benefits, sick pay, vacation time and your annual payroll tax.
 These will total approximately $12,000 a year.
 Your IT tech will want to purchase an IT management system application, which all in could cost $2,500.
 Not to mention, the total for one-time expenses will range from $3,500 to $10,000, depending on the number of user desktops involved.
 Now your IT tech total cost of salary and benefits would be around $65,000 per year — and could be more.

 For many small business owners, outsourcing their IT support needs may seem to expensive due to the hourly rate that some companies charge.
 However, this type of support can be extremely cost-effective because of the expertise being purchased and the experience the techs who visit are able to offer.
 Further, you should easily be able to budget for the monthly expense, based on the network and system evaluation and recommendations of the managed service provider you employ as your IT support team.

-A responsible IT support company will always begin with an objective assessment of your current IT infrastructure, along with recommendations for the work they will perform to meet your needs.
-This can greatly reduce the cost of IT support for your small business, rather than hiring an in-house tech and paying an annual salary, as discussed above.
+A responsible IT services company will always begin with an objective assessment of your current IT infrastructure, along with recommendations for the work they will perform to meet your needs.
+This can greatly reduce the cost of IT support for your small business and help close security gaps, rather than hiring an in-house tech and paying an annual salary, as discussed above.